-For input, display, output, or colour space profile types that provide directional tags which are desired to be used, the precedence order of the tag usage for PCSXYZ or PCSLab connection for a designated rendering intent shall be:
+For input, display, output or colour space profile types that provide directional tags which are desired to be used, the precedence order of the tag usage for PCSXYZ or PCSLab connection for a designated rendering intent shall be:

-- 1) Use the directionalBToA0Tag, directionalBToA1Tag, directionalBToA2Tag, directionalBToA3, directionalAToB0Tag, directionalAToB1Tag, directionalAToB2Tag, or directionalAToB3Tag designated for the rendering intent if present; - 2) Use the directionalBToA0Tag or directionalAToB0Tag if present, when the tags in 1 are not used: - 3) Use the directionalBToA1Tag or directionalAToB1Tag if present, when the tags in 1 and 2 are not used; - 4) Use the directionalBToA3Tag or directionalAToB3Tag if present, when the tags in 1 through 3 are not used.
+- a) use the directionalBToA0Tag, directionalBToA1Tag, directionalBToA2Tag, directionalBToA3, directionalAToB0Tag, directionalAToB1Tag, directionalAToB2Tag or directionalAToB3Tag designated for the rendering intent if present; - b) use the directionalBToA0Tag or directionalAToB0Tag if present, when the tags in 1 are not used; - c) use the directionalBToA1Tag or directionalAToB1Tag if present, when the tags in 1 and 2 are not used; - d) use the directional BToA3Tag or directional AToB3Tag if present, when the tags in 1 to 3 are not used.

-When spectrally-based PCS connection is used and the spectralPCS header field is non-zero, for input, display, output, or colour space profile types that provide BRDF tags which are desired to be used, the precedence order of the tag usage for a designated rendering intent shall be:
+When spectrally-based PCS connection is used and the spectralPCS header field is non-zero, for input, display, output or colour space profile types that provide BRDF tags which are desired to be used, the precedence order of the tag usage for a designated rendering intent shall be:

-- 1) Use the directionalBToD0Tag, directionalBToD1Tag, directionalBToD2Tag, directionalBToD3Tag, directionalDToB0Tag, directionalDToB1Tag, directionalDToB2Tag, or directionalDToB3Tag designated for the rendering intent if the tag is present - 2) Use the directionalBToD0Tag or directionalDToB0Tag when the tags in 1 are not used; - 3) Use the directional BToD1Tag or directional DToB1Tag when the tags in 1 and 2 are not used; - 4) Use the directionalBToD3Tag or directionalDToB3Tag if present, when the tags in 1 through 3 are not used.
+- 1) use the directionalBToD0Tag, directionalBToD1Tag, directionalBToD2Tag, directionalBToD3Tag, directionalDToB0Tag, directionalDToB3Tag designated for the rendering intent if the tag is present; - 2) use the directionalBToD0Tag or directionalDToB0Tag when the tags in 1 are not used; - 3) use the directional BToD1Tag or directional DToB1Tag when the tags in 1 and 2 are not used; - 4) use the directional BToD3Tag or directional DToB3Tag if present, when the tags in 1 to 3 are not used.